finom/tsimmes/README.md

 The function is also published on NPM

 ```
-npm install balajs
+npm install tsimmes
 ```

-**bala.js** is inherited from ``Array.prototype`` which means it has the same set of methods as the native array has.
+**tsimmes** is inherited from ``Array.prototype`` which means it has the same set of methods as the native array has.

 <ul>
 	<li><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" target="_blank">concat</a></li>